npmcomponent/jh3y-draggable/Readme.md

 There are also some methods you can use on your draggable:

-	setPens(bool): set pen elements for draggable to snap to. setContained(bool): set whether a draggable is contained. setRoam(bool): set whether a draggable can roam outside of pens. setVertical(bool): set whether a draggable can be dragged vertically.
+	setPens(NodeList - array of elements): set pen elements for draggable to snap to. setContained(bool): set whether a draggable is contained. setRoam(bool): set whether a draggable can roam outside of pens. setVertical(bool): set whether a draggable can be dragged vertically.